 Power Supplies

-The voltage reference used here is D1, a TI,431C from Texas Instruments.
-The internal structure of the TL431C is shown In the diagram.
-Here, D1 supplies a base current to T1 that results in 2.5 V across resistor R3.
-This allows you to calculate the supply output voltage, U0, from
+The voltage reference in this design is D1, specifically a TI 431C from Texas Instruments.
+The internal structure of the TL431C is depicted in the diagram.
+D1 supplies a base current to T1, resulting in 2.5 V across resistor R3.
+This configuration allows for the calculation of the supply output voltage, U0, using the formula U0 = 2.5 [1 + (P1 + R2)/R3] volts.

-The PCB designed for the supply accommodates the complete rectifier section, that is, a bridge rectifier, a buffer capacitor and a fuse.
-The buffer capacitor, C1, and the onboard heatsink for T1 are large enough for output currents up to 2 A.
+Due to the potential higher current gain of the Darlington, which may be two or three times the guaranteed value, it’s feasible to experiment with giving R1 a higher value than calculated.
+A higher resistor value reduces dissipation in R1 and D1.
+The designed PCB accommodates the entire rectifier section, including a bridge rectifier, a buffer capacitor, and a fuse.
+The buffer capacitor, C1, and the onboard heatsink for T1 are sufficiently sized for output currents up to 2 A.

 Parts list